pikulet/lumen/content/posts/db-long-rtt.md

 ### Issues with long RTT communication

 When this communcation occurs over long physical distances (e.g. from Singapore to US), then the time taken for a message to reach US and then its ACK to return to Singapore is long.
-We call this the long RTT scenario.
+We call this the long RTT (Round-Trip Time) scenario.

 In such a case, we would need to send a very large number of in-flight messages to counteract the effect of the long RTT and maintain the same throuhgput.
 However, having a lot of in-flight messages (e.g. 100k) also means that there has to be an in-memory tracker for all of these messages.